Boro Dropulić, PhD MBA

 Tom Rosedale, JD

-Separate from BRL, Tom has acquired and served on the boards of several businesses, including AMD Telemedicine; Intellisoft (sold to Symplr), a physician credentialing software business; and Delegated.com, a virtual dedicated assistant business.
-Tom also serves on the Board of Advisors of Newton-Wellesley Hospital in Newton, MA.
+Separate from Nutter, Tom has acquired and served on the boards of several businesses, including AMD Telemedicine; Intellisoft (sold to Symplr), a physician credentialing software business; Delegated.com, a virtual dedicated assistant business; Top Shelf Dog LLC, a shelf-stable super premium dog food; Caring Cross; and Vector Biomed.
 Tom holds a B.S. in Finance from Bryant University and a Juris Doctor from Boston University School of Law.

 Joshua Speidel, PhD